garyaiki/dendrites/docs/index.md

 Spray is now part of Akka HTTP and can marshal case classes to JSON requests and unmarshal responses to case classes with a few lines of code.

 Twitter’s [Algebird](https://twitter.github.io/algebird/){:target="_blank"} has featherweight hashing components that provide approximate statistics on streaming data in near real time.

+[Typesafe Config](https://github.com/typesafehub/config){:target="_blank"} example, and optional, config settings for logging, Kafka, Cassandra, Algebird, blocking thread dispatcher, and timers are in `src/main/resources/reference.conf`.
+You can choose to use Typesafe Config and override these in your application's `src/main/resources/application.conf` See [Akka config user guide](http://doc.akka.io/docs/akka/current/scala/general/configuration.html){:target="_blank"}.

+[Logback](http://logback.qos.ch/manual/configuration){:target="_blank"} example config settings are in `/src/test/resources/logback.xml`.
+Your application configuration is done separately.
+You can copy logback.xml to your `/src/main/resources/` and modify it.